fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 The speed of completing the course is quite flexible, and exercises can be submitted until 23:59 [EET](https://en.wikipedia.org/wiki/Eastern_European_Time) on 10 January 2021.

 Exercise completion time statistics can be found via the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).
+In 2020 on average the parts took from 8.8 hours (part0) up to 53.2 hours (part9).

 ### Grading